SClovesgtx/fuzzy-sentences-clustering/src/README.rst

-   *If I remove all the stopwords between two sentences, extract the stems of their words and after that find similar phrases between these two sentences, they are probably talking about the same subject.*
+   *If I remove all the stopwords between two sentences, extract the stems of their words and after that find similar phrases between these two sentences, they are probably talking about the same, or similar, subject.*

 The goal here is to form clusters/groups with at least two similar sentences, isolated sentences (sentences that don’t look like any other